Jump down to the schedule, assignments, or policies (including my AI policy).

 15% | Oral exam |

-Since this is the first semester of HCI at Davidson (and we’re building our own Hall of Fame), you can look for stand-out examples in Emory’s HCI Hall of Fame, courtesy of Dr. Emily Wall.
+Since this is only the second semester of HCI at Davidson (and we’re building our own Hall of Fame), you can look for stand-out examples in both our Hall of Fame and in Emory’s HCI Hall of Fame, courtesy of Dr. Emily Wall.

 Policies